 Alert

-At winter pool, boat ramp access is extremely limited.
-Caution is advised while boating during low winter water levels.
+The lake is being drawn back down.
+Higher water means more boat ramp access, but caution is advised while boating during water level fluctuations.
 Watch out for obstructions (stumps, roadbeds, etc.) and shallow areas.
 Ramp bottom elevations Enid Rule Curve Ramp Elevations.pdf may be higher than posted due to siltation.

 New crappie regulations went into effect on July 24, 2024 on the four Flood Control Reservoirs (Arkabutla, Sardis, Enid, and Grenada) and their spillways.